FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 wip: true
 title: Tunneling corporate firewalls for developers
 permalink: "/{{ page.fileSlug }}/"
-date:
+date: 2025-02-27
 last_modified:
-description:
+description: Establish SSH connections and ensure your dev tools work via HTTPS tunneling, even if proxies and firewalls don't let you
 publicTags:
   - cyber security
-  - network
+  - networking
-  - nix
+  - hacking
-image:
+image: img/thumb.jpg
 ---
 When you have a project, online service or WebApp that you manage and deploy, you usually have something that you [SSH](https://en.wikipedia.org/wiki/Secure_Shell) into.
 It maybe a real server, a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server), a container, a [Kubernetes](https://kubernetes.io/) node and what have you.